KWARC/llamapun/README.md

 [![license](http://img.shields.io/badge/license-GPLv3-blue.svg)](https://raw.githubusercontent.com/KWARC/llamapun/master/LICENSE)

 ---
-At its core, **lamapun** is a [Rust](http://rust-lang.org/) implementation that aims at minimal footprint and optimal runtime, in order to safely scale to corpora of millions of documents and tens of billions ot tokens.
+At its core, **llamapun** is a [Rust](http://rust-lang.org/) implementation that aims at minimal footprint and optimal runtime, in order to safely scale to corpora of millions of documents and tens of billions ot tokens.

 ### Features